A Survey on Open Information Extraction from Rule-based Model to Large Language Model: Evaluation

-In addition to standard metrics, various methods employ additional metrics, typically categorized into \textbf{token-level} and \textbf{fact-level} scorers.
+To compare the extracted and golden triplets, various datasets employ different matching strategies, typically categorized into \textbf{token-level} and \textbf{fact-level} scorers.
 Token-level scorers focus on individual tokens to ensure precision and semantic accuracy, accommodating linguistic variability \cite{Stanovsky2016CreatingAL}, enhancing conciseness \cite{Lchelle2019WiRe57A}, and adapting to complex model outputs like those from LLMs \cite{han2023information}.
-Fact-level scorers assess the informational faithfulness of extractions to ensure reliable knowledge extraction, validating semantic and information integrity \cite{Sun2018LogicianAU, Gashteovski2021BenchIEOI, li2023evaluating} to enhance OpenIE evaluations comprehensively.
+Fact-level scorers assess the informational faithfulness of extractions to ensure reliable knowledge extraction, validating semantic and information integrity \cite{Sun2018LogicianAU, Gashteovski2021BenchIEOI, li2023evaluating} to enhance {\openie} evaluations comprehensively.
 Further details are discussed in Appendix \ref{appendix:evaluation}.